Diego suppresses feelings for a man he believes are unnatural, and ruthlessly puts his career before someone else's.

 It had been a long drive and he was thrilled to finally stretch his legs.
 They could have just flown to Pawtucket, but Rachel was terrified of flying and would only submit to it if they were doing a tour in another country.
-That meant the road trip began in Columbus for Diego and Rachel on Thursday afternoon, and stopped overnight in New York City.
+That meant the road trip began in Columbus for Diego and Rachel on Thursday afternoon, and paused overnight in New York City.
 Sean had been interested in participating in the long drive with his friends and flew in from Knoxville to New York, and the three of them all stayed at Gloria's house overnight.
 The next morning, the four of them climbed into the car together and had been driving for many hours.
 It had been a relief to get to Rhode Island and a miracle to get to Pawtucket.
 As much fun as Gloria and Sean were in the back, Diego wasn't a fan of being in a confined space with Rachel for so long.
 To be back in time to pick his kids up on Monday night, he was going to have drive as soon as the live event on Sunday drew to a close.
-Why didn't he just fly?
+He wished he flew instead.

 They arrived half an hour earlier than usual - this was good.
 It meant they could unwind and relax for a little while.
 Diego didn't get to nap much in the car thanks mainly to Sean, Gloria and Rachel's obnoxiously loud car games.
 Gloria was thirty-eight and acted like someone half her age.
 Sean was twenty-four and Rachel was twenty-nine.
 He couldn't believe he had to put up with them playing I Spy for the better part of a whole hour.
 Even his children got bored of that game in a matter of minutes.

 "Yeah, that's what you get when you keep everyone awake with Brittany all night long," Diego grumbled in response.
-He didn't mind at the time - watching Sean and Rachel dirty dance together had been a blast.
+He didn't mind at the time - watching Sean and Gloria dirty dance together had been a blast.
 Right now though, he was tired and cranky.
 Everyone was.
 Driving sucked.

 "If you talk smack about Brittany I'm going to smack your face," Sean warned him, drawing tired laughs from everyone.